The Major Astrology Transits of 2026

 If you’ve been feeling like the pace of life is speeding up, like the “old way” of doing things is getting louder and less sustainable, you’re not imagining it.

-This post is a big-picture map of the most important transits of 2026, and how to work with them in a grounded way.
+This post is a big-picture map of the most important transits of 2026, and how to work with them.

 Why 2026 matters in astrology